Does branding equate to excellence and a higher quality product?

 In this write up, I’m going to show you the things you should look out for when dealing with premium cuts and how to separate the wheat from the chaff.
 You will also find out how to cut through the marketing BS that jewelers will say just to profit off your naivety.

 Brian Gavin is a vendor that deals with super ideal diamonds and offers some of the best-cut diamonds in the industry.
-They are able to achieve this due to stringent cutting parameters and selection process for their signature diamonds.
+They are able to achieve this due to the stringent cutting parameters and selection process for their signature diamonds.

 In each listing, Brian Gavin also provides in-depth technical details and information to show you exactly what you will be getting.
 For more details, click this link to browse through their signature diamonds.